gcentauri/gitick/README.md

 From a gitick directory tree, lists all work in progress.
 Just a wrapper around grep.

+    gitick-wip colin  #just colin's work-in-progress
+	gitick-wip        #everybody's

 ### `gitick-rfc`

 From a gitick directory tree, lists all tickets for which information is needed from some team-member.
 Again, a wrapper around grep.

+    gitick-rfc colin   #just what colin needs to comment on gitick-rfc         #tickets in need of info

 ### `gitick-tagged <tag>`